gameshowpro/Common/README.md

 ## GameshowPro.Common.JsonNet
 A library to contain all functionality that requires a reference to `Newtonsoft.Json`.

+## GameshowPro.Common.NLog
+A library to contain all functionality that requires a reference to `NLog`.

 # Publishing
 Publishing is implemented in a [GitHub workflow.](.github/workflows/build.yaml) All projects are built from the root solution.
 The command `dotnet pack -c Release` automatically creates three packages with the requisite dependency structure.